Investec and Irish Life consider joint Davy bid – reports

 Future of banking review

-Minister for Finance Paschal Donohoe is reviewing the future of retail banking in light of Ulster Bank’s and KBC’s departures, according to the Sunday Times.
+Minister for Finance Paschal Donohoe is reviewing the future of retail banking in light of Ulster Bank and KBC’s departures, according to the Sunday Times.

 The review comes following a Central Bank warning that the departures increase the risk of another sovereign bank “doom loop” by concentrating the Republic’s reliance on a narrow band of domestic lenders where the State is a controlling or significant shareholder.